RobBBQ/RobBBQ.github.io/_posts/2021-04-05-RForkner-R-TSProject.md

 ### Here's a plot of power usage in the house on January 9, 2008:
 # PLOT 9 Jan all power use

-### Since that uses power measurements taken every minute, we can probably coarsen the data sampling to every 10 minutes and still see the relevant oscillations in power usage
+### Step 5.
+Since that uses power measurements taken every minute, we can probably coarsen the data sampling to every 10 minutes and still see the relevant oscillations in power usage
 ```r
 house9Jan2008x10min <- filter(house9Jan2008, year == 2008 & month == 1 & day == 9 & (minute == 0 | minute == 10 | minute == 20 | minute == 30 | minute == 40 | minute == 50))
 #' Plot sub-meter 1, 2 and 3 with title, legend and labels - 10 Minute frequency